johnbelamaric/blog.coredns.io/content/post/how-to-add-middleware.md

 # 4. Hooking it up

 Next we need to tell CoreDNS to compile and use this new middleware.
-Adding a middleware was recently simplified and only consists out of editing `middleware.cfg` and adding the line:
+Adding a middleware was recently simplified and only consists of editing `middleware.cfg` and adding the line:

 ~~~
 210:whoami:whoami